Meatpacker Tyson: Mandate led 96% of workers to get vaccine

 OMAHA, Neb.
-(AP) — Meatpacking giant Tyson Foods says more than 96% of its workers have been vaccinated ahead of the company's Nov.
+(AP) — Meatpacking giant Tyson Foods says more than 96% of its workers have been inoculated against COVID-19 ahead of the company’s Nov.
 1 deadline for them to do so.

 The company based in Springdale, Arkansas, said the number of its 120,000 workers who have been vaccinated has nearly doubled since it announced its mandate on Aug.
 3. At that point, only 50% of Tyson workers had been vaccinated.